karyeet/Necesse-Server-Docker/README.md

 ## Configure

 - You may set the environment variables in the docker-compose.yml file.
 - You may also remove an environment variable from the docker-compose.yml file and edit it directly in the server.cfg
+- By default, the server uses port 14159/udp.
+  - To change the port to, for example, port 1738 you must change the `14159:14159/udp` in the docker-compose.yml to `1738:14159/udp`.
+- Explanations to all the configuration options can be found in the server.cfg file.

+## Saving
+The server will save worlds to the `saves` folder.
+Logs are in the `logs` folder.

+## Importing worlds
+You can import a world by copying the .zip into ./saves folder and changing `world=myNewWorld` in the docker-compose.yml to the name of the .zip, whichout the .zip part.

+Ex: If the file is called coolestNecesseWorld.zip, then change `world=myNewWorld` to `world=coolestNecesseWorld`.

+I recommend periodically making a backup of your world outside of that directory.